GeomScale/volesti/README.md

-This is an R package based on [VolEsti](https://github.com/GeomScale/volume_approximation) library that serves as supplementary code for the paper [*"Geometric algorithms for sampling the flux space of metabolic networks"*](https://arxiv.org/abs/2012.05503).
+This is an R package based on [volesti](https://github.com/GeomScale/volume_approximation) library that serves as supplementary code to sample uniformly distributed portfolios

 ###  Dependencies